 The bald eagle is a formally listed species found in the project area, especially during the winter.
 The species is a rare and unlikely breeder in the project area.
 Although no longer listed under ESA, this species is still protected under the Bald and Golden Eagle Protection Act (1962).
 The likelihood is low for the proposed project to have direct, indirect, or cumulative adverse impacts to the bald eagle.
-Should any nesting be observed in the project area, construction should not occur within 0.5 mile of any eagle nests during the time of egg-laying, incubation, and the first month after hatching (1 October to 15 May).
+Should any nesting be observed in the project area, construction should not occur within 0.5 mile of any eagle nests during the time of egg-laying, incubation, and the first month after hatching (typically 1 October to 15 May for most Work Items but may extend later in northern reaches) (USFWS 2007).
 The "no construction" period could be shortened for specific items of proposed construction if it is determined, in consultation with the USFWS, that such construction would not directly, indirectly, or cumulatively have adverse impacts on this species.